Pavel-Sh/spring-boot-playground/README.md

 POST `http://localhost:8080/microservice` application/json {"name":"serviceA"}

+## Simulate Workload
+After the app is launched and you have verified that endpoints work properly it might be required to simulate workload.
+Execute the following command to launch workload simulation:

+`docker-compose -f docker-compose-workload.yaml up --build`

 ## Modify RAM limits
 By default the application is not limited on both docker and java heap.
 #### 1. Heap limits